 SUWIN caused illegal instruction in module GDI.EXE at 0001:16EF

 This issue occurs on Workgroup add-on for MS-DOS systems configured to use the basic network redirector.
 Run setup after starting workgroup add-on for MS-DOS using the full redirector.

 To start workgroup add-on for MS-DOS with the full redirector, type:

-Once the above has been typed log off the computer and type:
+Once the above is typed, log off the computer and type:

-Once the above has been typed, log back onto the computer.
+Once the above is typed, log back onto the computer.

 - See the net command for further information and other options with this command.

 SUWIN.EXE caused an invalid page fault in SETUPX.DLL